hindmasj/my-nifi-cluster/docs/elasticsearch.md

 ## Create Truststore

 To get the ES node to be trusted by NiFi, create a truststore from the CA file.
-This script copies the CA file from es01, builds it into a truststore with an empty password, then adds it to NiFi conf.
+This script copies the CA file from es01, builds it into a truststore with the password "elastic", then adds it to NiFi conf.

 ```
 bin/build-truststore.sh